quractech/remdx/README.md

 02 - register number 2 as hex value<br>
 07 - data writtin to register 2 as hex value.<br>

-Use the latter **"r"** as the initial character of the command you are sending to the device if you want to **read** from a specific register.
+Use the letter **"r"** as the initial character of the command you are sending to the device if you want to **read** from a specific register.
 <br>

 **Example - reading from a register<br>**